We often hear how listening to the voice of your customers is foundational to a sustainable business.

 The open-ended questions are followed up by more questions to gauge the hows and whys for their responses.
 The goal is not to confirm what is already known via quantitative feedback data but to explore the emotions and perceptions within the data.

-You can tell that customers abandon their carts with quantitative feedback, but qualitative feedback will answer the reason behind the shopping cart abandonment.
+You can tell that customers abandon their carts with quantitative feedback vs. qualitative feedback that will answer the reason behind the shopping cart abandonment.

 You can reveal trends, behavioral patterns, and indispensable insights to create unparalleled marketing and product development strategies.